0xPhaze/UDS/README.md

 The constructor isn't part of the deployed bytecode / runtime code and generally doesn't affect a proxy (often deployed at a later time).

-This is why it is useful to have functions that are internal and/or public secured by the `initializer` modifier (found in `InitializableUDS.sol`).
+This is why it is useful to have functions that are internal and/or public secured by the `initializer` modifier (found in `Initializable.sol`).
 These functions are then only callable during a proxy contract's deployment and before any new upgrade has completed.
 In contrast to OpenZeppelin's `initializer`, these functions won't ever be callable on the implementation contract and can be run again, allowing "re-initialization" (as long as they are run during an upgrade).
 Forgetting to run all initializing functions can be dangerous.
 For example, a contract's upgradeability could be lost, if